-Expanding her education and training not only allows Kathleen to better serve her clients, it differentiates her from the vast sea of real estate agents that don’t possess the education, training, and background that Kathleen brings to the table.
+Expanding her education and training not only allows Kathleen to better serve her clients, but it also differentiates her from the vast sea of real estate agents that don’t possess the education, training, and background that Kathleen brings to the table.

 The California Fiduciary coursework focuses on the prudent use and protection of a protected person’s assets.

-This includes record keeping and accounting, managing assets, and the administration or execution of a Will or management of a trust.
+This includes record-keeping and accounting, managing assets, and the administration or execution of a Will or management of a trust.